optakt/flow-dps/docs/introduction.md

 If there are no guaranteed collections, consensus nodes will continue block formation with an empty set of collections — block formation is never blocked.

-Sealing a blocks computation result is done **after** the block itself is finalized.
+Sealing a block's computation result is done **after** the block itself is finalized.
 After the computation results have been broadcast as execution receipts, the consensus nodes wait for the verification in the form of **result approvals** by the verification nodes.
-When a super-majority has approved the result (and no errors were found / slashing results were issued) — execution result is considered for **sealing**.
+When a super-majority has approved the result (and no errors were found) — execution result is considered for **sealing**.
-**Block seal** is included in the next block that the consensus nodes finalize — block seal for a block is stored in a later block.
+A **block seal** is included in the next block that the consensus nodes finalize, meaning that the block seal for a block is stored in a later block.

 ### Execution Nodes

 The execution nodes determine the results of [transactions](#transactions) when executed in the order determined by the [consensus nodes](#consensus-nodes).
 They are responsible for scaling the computational power of the blockchain, and are the only node role to have access to the **execution state**.
 Execution nodes follow new blocks as they are published by the consensus nodes.
-Execution process starts when the consensus nodes broadcast evidence that the next block is finalized.
+The execution process starts when the consensus nodes broadcast evidence that the next block is finalized.
 The process ends when the execution nodes broadcast their **execution receipts**.

-Conservative execution nodes only process finallized blocks to avoid wasting resources.
+Conservative execution nodes only process finalized blocks to avoid wasting resources.
 An execution node can be optimistic — they are allowed to work on unfinalized blocks.
 This can, however, lead to waste or resources if a block is abandoned later.
 Also, validity of unfinalized blocks is not guaranteed — execution node may be processing an invalid block.